How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.united-internet.de/

-Analysis: United Internet's website shows the power of TYPO3 in supporting complex service platforms with many moving parts, while keeping the user experience smooth.
+Analysis: The United Internet website shows how well TYPO3 supports complex service platforms.
+There are many moving parts, but the user experience remains smooth.

 10. Minebea Intec - Industrial Manufacturing